dfuentes77/dfuentes77/README.md

 ## 🏆 Key Accomplishments
 - Designed and Maintained comprehensive **Concourse pipelines** automating full CI/CD for all services and infrastructure [📸](#concourse-pipelines)
 - Built and simplified our core API and Frontend pipeline for automated container builds and deployments [📸](#container-build-and-deployment-pipeline)
+- Migrated and upgraded from Percona 5.6 to Aurora MySQL 5.7 -> 8 and implemented Rails multi-database support [📸](#aurora-upgrades-and-scaling)
 - Architected cost-effective and massively scalable **ECS Fargate** services across regions and clusters [📸](#fargate-infrastructure)
 - Scaled **Sidekiq** to process millions of background jobs daily with zero downtime [📸](#sidekiq-dashboard)
 - Provisioned and expanded our **Datadog observability** with **Datadog Dashboards, APM, Logs, Monitors, Synthetics, etc** [📸](#datadog-observability)